 The place Killarney at the end of the park road is not big.
 However, it offers everything you need to explore the park.
 At the entrance there is an outfitter.
 With this one can book tours in and through the park.
 In the village itself there are shops.
 In addition, there are two accommodation options, from which the short trails in the park are easy to reach.
 We stayed at the Killarney Mountain Lodge.
 At the George lake There is also a campsite near Killarney.

-Air Canada and other airlines fly from Germany to Toronto.
-If you want to save the five-hour drive by car, continue to fly to Sudbury.
-From there you only need about two hours by car to Killarney.
+Book yours here Arrival by plane, bus or train*.
+Air Canada and other airlines fly from Germany Toronto.
+Those who want to save themselves the five-hour journey by car can fly on to Sudbury.
+From there it only takes about two hours by car to Killarney.